- Roomy interior

 The 2018 Nissan Armada pairs good towing performance with a roomy, comfortable interior worthy of a luxury label.

-The 2018 Nissan Armada is a full-size, family-oriented three-row SUV that offers enough room inside for an entire army of rugrats.
+The 2018 Nissan Armada is a full-size, three-row SUV big enough to live up to its name.

 The Armada is a kissing-cousin to the Infiniti QX80, so it feels something like a watered-down luxury SUV.
 That’s all right with us, especially since this SUV is a fairly good value for a family hauler that can tow your camper or boat.
 It’s a guzzler and not exactly brilliant to drive, which is why it’s a so-so 6.2 out of 10 on our scale.
 (Read more about how we rate cars.)

 Available in SV, SL, Platinum and new, range-topping Platinum Reserve trim levels, the Armada mostly stands pat for 2018.
 The Platinum Reserve comes dangerously close to QX80 pricing, although it’s far more of a luxury SUV than its Nissan badge suggests.